Investigating the amplitude and rotation of the phase spiral in the Milky Way outer disc: Discussion

 \subsection{Hot/cold orbits}

-Our results can also be seen as being in tension with those of \cite{li_dissecting_2020} and \cite{bland-hawthorn_galah_2019}, who argue that the phase spiral is more clearly defined in stars on dynamically cold (close to circular) orbits than in stars on dynamically hot (far from circular) orbits. \cite{li_dissecting_2020} argue that stars on hotter orbits should be excluded from samples used in phase-mixing studies to provide clearer samples.
-The results of this paper combined with those of \cite{frankel_vertical_2022} are in tension with these conclusions.
-Figure \ref{fig:phase_spiral_and_alpha_LZ} (bottom row) contains stars on cold orbits by only including stars that are within 500\,pc radially of where a star with the same angular momentum on a circular orbit would be.
-This result is similar to that by \cite{frankel_vertical_2022}, who show that stars on hot orbits at $L_Z \approx 2300$\,kpc km s$^{-1}$ still produce a phase spiral with higher amplitude than stars on cold orbits at $L_Z \approx 1800$\,kpc km s$^{-1}$ (see their Fig.~6 for details).
+\cite{li_dissecting_2020} and \cite{bland-hawthorn_galah_2019} argue that the phase spiral is more clearly defined in stars on dynamically cold (close to circular) orbits than in stars on dynamically hot (far from circular) orbits. \cite{li_dissecting_2020} specifically argue that stars on hotter orbits should be excluded from samples used in phase-mixing studies to provide clearer samples.
+The results of this paper combined with those of \cite{frankel_vertical_2023} are in tension with these conclusions.
+Figure~\ref{fig:phase_spiral_and_alpha_LZ} consists of a subset of the full selection of stars.
+It contains stars on cold orbits by only including stars that are within 500\,pc radially of where a star with the same angular momentum on a circular orbit would be and have a Galactocentric radial velocity of less than $|22.5|$\,km\,s$^{-1}$, which is approximately $ \sigma/2 $ of the Galactocentric radial velocity.
+The strength of the phase spiral in these kinematically cold stars is similar to that by \cite{frankel_vertical_2023}, who show that stars on hot orbits at $L_Z \approx 2300$\,kpc km s$^{-1}$ still produce a phase spiral with higher amplitude than stars on cold orbits at $L_Z \approx 1800$\,kpc km s$^{-1}$ (see their Fig.~8 for details).
 Both results show the same feature, a region with a more prominent phase spiral, despite containing separate populations of stars with different dynamics.
+The conclusion we draw is that the phase spiral and its connection to the Galaxy is more complicated than can be evaluated based on one parameter.